 Photos of Sighisoara, Sibiu and Brasov, Romania (See each photo for details)

-- Spending a day chilling out in the centre of Bucharest which was surprisingly much more interesting than I had expected
+- Spending a day chilling out in the centre of Bucharest which was surprisingly much more interesting than I had expected.
+Accommodation in Bucharest was at the Hello Hotels Gara de Nord.

 Photos of Bucharest, Romania (See individual photos for details )